 Don’t forget that the most critical part of making jerky is dehydration, which means the meat you select will reduce by about two-thirds during the process.
 Make sure to buy enough meat to end up with the amount of jerky you want (in other words, you’ll need around three pounds of meat to make one pound of jerky).

 How to Make Jerky

 Now, to say that making your own jerky isn’t difficult is one thing, but we’d be lying if we said it wasn’t messy.
 Before you start, it’s a good idea to clear some space to work in your kitchen.
 Keep in mind you’ll be handling raw meat and lots of gooey, drizzly, delectably messy marinade, so keeping little ones and pets out of the way is best (having a tasty beer on hand for after you cut the meat is encouraged, however).
 Once your battle station is cleaned and cleared for duty, you’re ready to start prepping your meat.

 2. Slice and Dice

-Whatever protein you choose, your first step is to make sure all of the fat is trimmed away.
-Even if you had your butcher trim it before purchasing, give it a quick once over and trim off any fat that remains.
+Whatever protein you choose, your first step is to make sure all of the fat is trimmed away using your best kitchen knives.
+Even if you had the butcher shop trim it before purchasing, give it a quick once over and trim off any fat that remains.
 Once you’ve got that meat all lean and mean, your next step is to slice it up into those classic strips.
 To make this a lot easier on yourself, put the meat into a zip-lock bag and drop it into your freezer for a bit.
 The amount of freezer time depends on the type and size of your cut of meat, but keep in mind you are not going for a full freeze here — you only want the meat firm enough to make slicing easier, but not so firm that you have to use an ice pick to break off jerky nuggets.
 Once the meat is just firming up, pull it out and slice it into thin strips no thicker than .25-inch.